kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

 This KEP also proposes providing a more flexible mechanism for modifying the maximum backoff as an opt-in.
 The configuration for this will be per node, by an integer representing seconds (notably NOT resulting in subsecond granularity).
 The minimum allowable value will be 1 second.
+The maximum allowable value will be 300 seconds.
 This per node configuration will be configurable only by a user with awareness of the node holistically.

 ### Refactor and flat rate to 10 minutes for the backoff counter reset threshold